MurageKabui/Windows-Backdoor/README.txt

 Batch Script that grants you access to any locked windows PC.
-It must be installed from a commandline environment with administrator privileges.
+It must be pre installed from a commandline environment with administrator privileges.

 To install Run:
 ``Batch